mineral-dart/package/README.md

-# 📦 Package
+# 📦 Mineral contracts

-Develop your own packages thanks to this base offering you access to Mineral's core.
+Develop your own packages thanks to this base offering you access to Mineral's core contarcts.